themysticsavages/pyzip/README.md

 # How do I use this?
 First of all, you need to get Python if you don't have it.
-You can get it from the Microsoft Store or [download it.](https://python.org/downloads)
+You can get it from the Microsoft Store or [download it.](https://python.org/downloads) You also need the Python module 'win10toast' if you are running Windows 10 and if you want the notification.
+If you are running the script in Linux or an OS without toast notifications, you can remove the code which has toast notifications in it.

 # Using the script